ethyca/fideslog/README.md

 # fideslog
-Privacy conscious usage analytics collection.
+Privacy respecting usage analytics collection.

-This public repository is available so anyone can validate that we do what we say we do.

-## Required Environemnt Variables
+## Development

-The following env vars are required to successfully use the API
+The following environment variables must be set in order to successfully run the API server locally:

 ```
 export SNOWFLAKE_ACCOUNT=[see 1Password]